cleverage/process-bundle/README.md

     service: '@CleverAge\ProcessBundle\Task\TransformerTask'
     options:
         # Required options
+        transformers:
-        transformer: mapping # the code of the transformer that you want to apply, 'mapping' by default
+            mapping: # the code of the transformer that you want to apply
                 mapping:
                     <property>:
                         code: null # Source property, default to the key of the config
                         constant: null # If you want to output a constant value
                         set_null: false # Because the "null" value cannot be covered by the constant option
                         ignore_missing: false # Will ignore missing properties
                         transformers: # Applies a series of other transformers
                             <transformer_code>: [] # Transformer options
                     # ...

                 # Optional options
                 ignore_missing: false # Globally ignore any missing property
                 ignore_extra: false # Ignore extra properties
                 initial_value: [] # The value from which the transformer reset to before applying any mapping
     outputs: [<task_code>] # Array of tasks accepting an array as input
 ```